-- 1. Make themselves familiar with and adhere to the school's Positive Behaviour Policy and Physical Intervention and Support Policy - 2.
-Be aware of safe systems of work and risk assessments, including control measures relevant to their area of work.
+- 1. Make themselves familiar with and adhere to the schools Positive Behaviour Support (including Physical Intervention) Policy - 2.
+Be aware of safe systems of work and risk assessments, including control measures relevant to their area of work. - 3.
+Point out any shortcomings in the policy to their Headteacher as appropriate.

-- 3. Point out any shortcomings in the policy to their Headteacher as appropriate. - 4.
-Record any incidents of Physical Interventions.
+4. Record any incidents of Physical Interventions.